HTTP Progressive Streaming vs. HLS

-Rhymba Streaming provides three different streaming methods: Flash, HTTP progressive and HLS.
+Rhymba Streaming provides two different streaming methods: HTTP progressive and HLS.
 Which is right for you?

 Pros & Cons of HTTP Progressive Streaming

 First, a clarification: when we discuss HTTP Progressive Streaming, we're really talking about what amounts to a fancy buffered download, not HTTP Live Streaming.
-Unlike Flash streams, users can't easily skip around an HTTP progressive stream — they can only jump to a portion of the file that's been loaded.
+Users can't easily skip around an HTTP progressive stream — they can only jump to a portion of the file that's been loaded.
 Also, tech-savvy users can relatively easily discover methods to capture & save the stream; in fact, several extensions for Firefox and other browsers exist to make just that as easy as a single click.

-But, if you want to stream to a mobile app, unless you can reverse-engineer RTMP or use an RTMP library, HTTP progressive streaming is the way to go.
-Also, in terms of ease-of-implementation, it doesn't get much simpler than throwing an HTTP URL to an MP4 or MP3 file at a player (discussions about cross-browser HTML5 vs. other plugin-based approaches aside).
+But, in terms of ease-of-implementation, it doesn't get much simpler than throwing an HTTP URL to an MP4 or MP3 file at a player (discussions about cross-browser HTML5 vs. other plugin-based approaches aside).

 Pros & Cons of HLS (HTTP Live Streaming)

 HTTP Live Streaming is a protocol implemented by Apple Inc. as part of their software suite.
 It works by breaking the overall stream into a sequence of small HTTP-based file downloads, each downloading and loading one short chunk of an overall potentially unbounded transport stream.
 The biggest advantage of using this protocol is on mobile.
 Since this protocol was implemented by Apple it naturally works on iOS without the use of libraries, wrappers, or the use of an App.
-Android has made strides to implement this into their software similarly, however Android being so broad, some flavors HLS works on it flawlessly, others there can be problems.
+Android has made strides to implement this into their software as well.
+Third party libraries like hls.js can make implementation much simpler.
+The ability to encrypt content via AES-256 can also help address security concerns.

 So, Which Is Best?